 The IBM Watson platform holds a formative place in the history of technology.
 Its Jeopardy! victory in 2011 marked a watershed moment in the evolution of artificial intelligence.
 But in less than a decade, Watson and AI have already advanced rapidly.
 The technology has raced ahead of public understanding.
-To bridge this gap—this leap, really—IBM enlisted Godfrey Dadich to design a narrative strategy, manifesto, video, and revamped web presence to foster clarity, awareness, and excitement about the powerful, diverse ways businesses can put IBM’s AI to use.
+To bridge this gap—this leap, really—IBM enlisted Godfrey Dadich to design a narrative strategy, manifesto, video, and revamped web presence to foster clarity, awareness, and excitement around the powerful, diverse ways businesses can put IBM’s AI to use.

 AI has seeped into many parts of everyday life.
 Yet the technology itself remains remote and inaccessible.
 Even leading researchers struggle to explain how it works.
 But Watson isn’t a technology that exists in some purely theoretical realm.
 It’s a tool with practical applications right here and now, as we set out to show.